helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

     - **weight_used**: Weight info
     - **outcome**: The result of the execution (e.g., Success or Error).
     - Block number and extrinsic hash associated with the event for context.
-- How to trace:
-    - The message_id can be used to correlate this event with the original `polkadotXcm.Sent` event on the source parachain.

 **2. Downward Message Passing (DMP): Relay Chain to Parachain**